 Do you prefer a six-pack view?

-CHT time history also proves useful by making the trend obvious.
-This is especially useful in high-performance airplanes, such as RV’s, Lancairs, and all pushers, where engine cooling can require some pilot technique to manage.
+CHT time history proves useful by making the trend obvious.
+This is especially useful in high-performance airplanes, such as RV’s, Lancairs and all pushers, where engine cooling can require some pilot technique to manage.
 It leaves no doubt which way temperatures are headed.

 Engine Data with a Bonus

 Engine data is provided to the Sport 10.1 via the Engine Information System (EIS).
 The EIS is a complete instrument with a display and user-interface.
-It may be remotely mounted, just like any data collection device, but it can also be mounted in the instrument panel as a primary or backup display of engine data.
+Models are available for practically every engine, from 2-strokes, 4-strokes, turboprops and turbines-we have instrumented it.
+The EIS may be remotely mounted, just like any data collection device, but it can also be mounted in the instrument panel as a primary or backup display of engine data.
 In tandem seating airplanes it can be used as an instrument for the rear seat.
 Engine limits can be set in the EIS and can be used to drive its own warning light, even when remotely mounted.
-Have room in your panel?
-We recommend you mount it there.
-You will come to appreciate this time-honored engine monitoring instrument, even if it isn’t as colorful as our EFIS.

 GRT Safe-Touch – Your PFD is now an Autopilot Mode Control Panel!